QAInsights/Black-Friday-Performance-Testing/README.md

 # 🔢 Results

-Results will be published after collating the results tentatively by 06.00 PM EST on Dec 01.
+Results will publish instantly to InfluxDB cloud.

 # 📊 Performance Metrics